 Dr Kaniz Fatema is an epidemiologist with expertise in the field of non-communicable diseases (particularly diabetes, hypertension, cardiovascular diseases and obesity) in both urban and rural population.
-With her strength in mixed method research, Dr Kaniz is working as a Research Officer at the Centre for Health Equity Training, Research, and Evaluation, and involved with the Aboriginal and Torres Strait Islander health research and evaluation, providing statistical support and interpretive advice on ongoing activities and assisting to close the gap in Indigenous health disparities.
+With her strength in mixed method research, Dr Kaniz is working as a Research Fellow at the Centre for Health Equity Training, Research, and Evaluation, and involved with the Aboriginal and Torres Strait Islander health research and evaluation, providing statistical support and interpretive advice on ongoing activities and assisting to close the gap in Indigenous health disparities.
 She has years of teaching experience in epidemiology, population health and research methods in Master of Public Health, Bangladesh University of Health Sciences (BUHS).
 Being one of the contributory member of national course curriculum board in Bangladesh and basic science research in nutrition at Bangladesh Institute of research, rehabilitation in diabetes, endocrine and metabolic disorders (BIRDEM – a WHO collaborative centre for research), she is one of the pioneers in stablishing glycemic index (GI) based food composition table in Bangladesh (www.pusti.org) and initiated first ‘cohort study’ based evidence in the area of CVD at Bangladesh.
 Prior to starting her career in Australia, Kaniz has also collaborated on a number of National Science and Technology funded projects in Bangladesh and other competitive grants.
 With World Diabetes Foundation’s grant, she worked for nutrition related project to support improved nutritional education (from research to practice).
 With high level project management expertise, Kaniz led the first diabetes retinopathy project as deputy co-ordinator in South Asia funded by ORBIS International.
 She graduated in food and Nutrition from the University of Dhaka with First Class and the University Merit Award, before completing a Master of Nutritional Science (The University of Sydney) and a PhD in public health (The University of New South Wales) in Australia.

 What sparked your interest in NCDs and Indigenous health?